 The study programme Retail and Consumer Management is a post-graduate master programme of two full-time study semesters, followed by a third semester proposed for the master’s dissertation.
 The course combines in-depth academic studies with practical examples.

 During the first and second semester, the students will learn the principles of retail operations, market research and environment, retail concepts and value management.
 Further, a retail and consumer project is completed.
 The detailed modules are shown in the diagram.
-See the module handbook for details and descriptions of the individual subjects.
+See the module handbook (will be given later) for details and descriptions of the individual subjects.

 With completion of the master’s thesis, the academic degree Master of Arts is awarded, which enables students for either a qualified job entry in the retail industry or a post-graduate research programme.

 First possible Application Period for this programme: 02.
 May 2018 – 15.
 July 2018.

 Evidence of the following qualifications has to be provided for admission to the master’s degree course in Retail and Consumer Management (abbreviation: RCM):

 - An economics or commercial-oriented bachelor’s degree from a German university with at least 210 ECTS credit points or an equivalent qualification from a university in Germany or abroad.
 A certificate must be submitted as proof.
 The Examination Commission decides on equivalence.

 - Applicants must pass a selection procedure for the master's degree course in Retail and Consumer Management.

 - Proof of sufficient knowledge of the English language (level B2 of the Common European Framework).